 Q10: Where do you see the future of AMP going and do you feel it will ever be adopted outside of publishing?

 A10: I expect to see more canonical AMP sites.
 It seems as though the project is pushing it more as a framework rather than something you use in parallel with your existing site.
 Also, with the addition of amp-script a lot of what was keeping people from using AMP to begin with is longer the case.

-Q11: Do you have any experience migrating a large site off of Drupal and on to WordPress / have you seen any SEO issues from doing this?
+Q11: Do you have any experience migrating a large site off of Drupal and onto WordPress / have you seen any SEO issues from doing this?
 (Currently moving a large content marketing site from Drupal to WP and seeing drops in performance with new content posted on WP)

 A11: This is a large question that requires a lot more info.
 However, I’ve done exactly this.
-Nothing about the two platforms makes them inherently better to a search engine.
+Nothing about the two platforms makes them inherently better for a search engine.
 It’s about the makeup of the site itself.
 For instance, if you’ve changed the taxonomy (which you likely have since Drupal and WP have different taxonomy structures) that can have an impact on the internal linking structure.
 Also, if URLs changed dramatically and you’ve introduced a ton of redirects this can cause what you’re describing.

-Give me some more details about the set ups and I can help you troubleshoot.
+Give me some more details about the setups and I can help you troubleshoot.

 Q12: How are you using AI or ML in SEO?
 Any tips for people who want to get started with that type of stuff?

 A12: We’ve got a use case for keyword segmentation and one for automating responses to known objections for link building outreach.
 Other than that, I’m mostly playing with NLP these days which is a subset of AI.
 We’ve got a whole guide to ML for marketers on our site.
-It features a Quickstart section.

 Q13: How do you talk to your clients about forecasting future organic traffic?
 Do you have a specific study or resource for estimating organic CTR or do you have a method to determine it based on search console data?